Breadcrumb

 - What could be triggering difficult behaviour?
 Are any of these new triggers?

 - What new skills has my child developed within the past year?
-Six months?
-Three months?
+The past 6 months?
+The past 3 months?

-- What tasks can I encourage my child to do for himself or herself?
-How can I encourage him or her?
+- What tasks can I encourage my child to do for themself?
+How can I encourage my child?

 - When am I happy about how I treat my child?